domschl/RaspberryNtpServer/README.md

 ## History

+- 2024-03-06: Update: location of `/boot/config.txt` has changed to `/boot/firmware/config.txt`.
+Thanks to @Nebulosa-Cat for the information!
 - 2023-12-21: Cleanup for the display software, display current stratum level (thanks @Lefuneste83, see [#7](https://github.com/domschl/RaspberryNtpServer/issues/7)), implemented logging.
 - 2023-12-20: Raspberry 5 and suport for RTC and PTP precision time protocol how-tos.
 - 2023-07-11: Documentation fixes (thx. @glenne), see [#4](https://github.com/domschl/RaspberryNtpServer/issues/4) for details.
 Mirror links for `chrony` added.